 The LaFasto and Larson Model

 This model is developed by Frank LaFasto and Carl Larson.
 In 2001 the authors proposed a new model for team effectiveness in order to increase the likelihood of high-performing teams.
+They reviewed 600 teams from various industries and asked them to answer the simple question “What is an effective team?”.

 They developed 4 components of team effectiveness:

 Team members – leaders should be aware of the potential of team members.
-Identify their skills, assign tasks properly and pick the right people.
+Identify their skills, assign tasks properly, and pick the right people.

 Team relationships – try to encourage healthy relationships between team members.
 Effective communication is an integral step in developing team cohesion.